 Marañón (Anacardium occidentale L.) or cashew tree produces the cashew apple or marañón in Spanish and the cashew nut or nuez de la india.
 It originates from the Amazon delta area of South America.

 The cashew apple is ripe when it turns yellow and as it continues to ripen it will red.
 To eat or should I say drink the fruit, bite off the top of the fruit and then suck out the juice.
 On the bottom of the fruit is the cashew nut which is best left alone.
 The nut that grows inside the hard shell that contains a sticky toxic oil much like poison ivy.
 The nut must be roasted or steamed to allow processors to remove the shell easier.
 (The fumes from roasting or steaming are also toxic.)
 The fruit cost about a peso each or U.S. 5 cents each (Nov.
 2017).
 For a larger image click of red marañón click here and for a larger image of yellow marañón click here.

 Mint is called menta in Spanish.
 There are 6,870 species of of mint and oregano of which 303 grow in Mexico.[mint1]
 Click here for a larger image.

-Nanche (Byrsonima crassifolia) are called nantzincuáhuitl and nanzinxócotl in Nahuatl.[nanche1]
+Nanche (Byrsonima crassifolia) are also nanchi, nance, chaparro and are called nantzincuáhuitl and nanzinxócotl in Nahuatl.[nanche1]
 Nanche originate from Mesoamerica.
+The fruit of the Nanche tree can be found year round but are most common August through November.
+By far most varieties of the fruit are yellow when ripe, but ripe nanche can also be red or even green.
 They can be eaten raw, cooked as a dessert and can be used to flavor mezcal.
 The above picture has a bowl of fresh yellow nanche.
 Nanche tastes like butterscotch, inside the fruit there is a small seed about twice the size of lime seed, its not meant to be eaten.